 Step 5.
 Click Troubleshoot.

 Then you can choose the version you prefer and follow the on-screen instructions to go back to an earlier or previous build.
 This can help to resolve the boot loop after the Windows 10 Fall Creators Update/Creators Update.

 That’s it.
 Hope this post is helpful to fix the endless reboot problem on your computer.
-If Windows 10 still keeps restarting, or if you have any other questions or methods to fix the Windows 10 Creators Update boot loop issue, please reach the comment section below or click the LEFT MENU on this page or go to the OSToto official forum.
+If Windows 10 still keeps restarting, or if you have any other questions or methods to fix the Windows 10 Creators Update boot loop issue, please reach the comment section below.
 Any other Windows 10 Fall Creators Update/Creators Update related issues please go to Windows 10 section on this page.